amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/visit.png">
 </details>

-Tis page offers the user business information including opening hours and address.
+This page offers the user business information including opening hours and address.
 An embedded interactive Google Map allows the user to see FreeFido's location without leaving the site.
 If they require driving directions to the park, they can click on the map's 'View larger map' link to go to Google Maps in a new browser tab.

 For future development, this page will hold the 'Feedback' feature for registered users to leave a review of the park.